 The judge had failed to ask jurors if they were influenced by a newspaper story which was published by The New York Times just days before the start of the trial.
 It alleged that Farrell had told staffers that Kervick tied her up and forced her to watch pornography at his home about a month before she checked into the hospital.

 Medical malpractice cases allow the victims of medical negligence to seek compensation from the doctors and institutions which cause serious injuries or death.
-Berkowitz and Hanna LLC has over 40 years of experience helping injured persons receive substantial verdicts and settlements following medical malpractice.
+Berkowitz and Hanna LLC has a long history of experience helping injured persons receive substantial verdicts and settlements following medical malpractice.

 If you were injured or if your loved one died while in the care of a hospital or treatment facility, contact Berkowitz and Hanna LLC to speak with an experienced Connecticut medical malpractice lawyer.